 Nocturnal birds are quite different than their diurnal (daytime) cousins.
 Physically, these birds have a number of traits different from more familiar daytime birds.
 For example:

-Because bright colors are difficult to see at night, most nocturnal bird species lack red, blue, orange or other bold colors.
+- Dull Plumage Colors: Because bright colors are difficult to see at night, most nocturnal bird species lack red, blue, orange or other bold colors.
 Instead, these birds have more muted plumage with shades of brown, gray, black and white.
 Males and females typically look very similar.

-Heavily mottled, camouflaged patterns are common among nocturnal birds.
+- Heavily Camouflaged Patterns: Heavily mottled, camouflaged patterns are common among nocturnal birds.
 When these birds are roosting during the day, strongly camouflaged plumage helps them blend into their surroundings and keep them safe from predators.

-Nocturnal birds often have eyes that are exceptionally large in relation to their head and body size.
+- Larger Eyes: Nocturnal birds often have eyes that are exceptionally large in relation to their head and body size.
 These oversized eyes help collect what limited light is available to enhance their vision.

 Birds that are active at night also behave differently than daytime birds.
 When they are spotted during the day, they may seem relatively tame and calm, but that is a defense mechanism rather than a sign of mellow behavior.
 These birds will instinctively freeze and remain immobile when they feel threatened in the daylight, hoping that their camouflage conceals them and trying not to attract additional attention by moving.
 To safeguard these species and let them get a good day's rest, birders should never approach nocturnal birds too closely in the daytime.
 As a good rule of thumb, if the bird has opened its eyes and is watching you, you've already alerted it and disturbed its rest, so it is best to back away and leave it in peace.